bllanos/201503_direct3d_demo/README.md

 Press the `o` key to cycle between the motion blur effect (dark red background), the shockwave effect (dark blue background) and no effect (black background).

+The shockwave effect is centered around the current mouse position.
+Move the mouse around inside the window to move the shockwave ring.

 ## Development Tips